Ethanol fuel in the United States: Production

 Beginning in late 2008 and early 2009, the industry came under financial stress due to that year's economic crisis.
 Motorists drove less and gasoline prices dropped sharply, while bank financing shrank.
 As a result, some plants operated below capacity, several firms closed plants, others laid off staff, some firms went bankrupt, plant projects were suspended and market prices declined.
 The Energy Information Administration raised concerns that the industry would not meet the legislated targets.

 As of 2011, most of the U.S. car fleet was able to run on blends of up to 10% ethanol, and motor vehicle manufacturers produced vehicles designed to run on more concentrated blends.
 As of 2015, seven states – Missouri, Minnesota, Louisiana, Montana, Oregon, Pennsylvania, and Washington – required ethanol to be blended with gasoline in motor fuels.
 These states, particularly Minnesota, had more ethanol usage, and according to a source at Washington University, these states accumulated substantial environmental and economic benefits as a result.
 Florida required ethanol blends as of the end of 2010, but has since repealed it.
 Many cities had separate ethanol requirements due to non-attainment of federal air quality standards.
 In 2007, Portland, Oregon, became the first U.S. city to require all gasoline sold within city limits to contain at least 10% ethanol.
 Chicago has proposed the idea of mandating E15 in the city limits, while some area gas stations have already begun offering it.

 Expanding ethanol (and biodiesel) industries provided jobs in plant construction, operations, and maintenance, mostly in rural communities.
 According to RFA the ethanol industry created almost 154,000 U.S. jobs in 2005, boosting household income by $5.7 billion.
 It also contributed about $3.5 billion in federal, state and local tax revenues.

-The return on investment (ROI) to upgrade a service station to sell E15 is quick given today's markets.
-Given ethanol's discount to gasoline and the current value of RINs, retailers offering mid-level ethanol blends like E15 can quickly recoup their investments in infrastructure.
-Federal, state and local incentives and grant programs are available in most areas, and would further help reduce the cost of equipment and installation.
-E15 is a higher octane fuel, it is currently available in 29 states at retail fueling stations.
-E15 was approved for use in model year 2001 and newer cars, light-duty trucks, medium-duty passenger vehicles (SUVs), and all flex-fuel vehicles (FFVs) by the U.S. Environmental Protection Agency (EPA) in 2012.